East Anglian Traditional Music Trust

 by John Howson

 Ted Chaplin (1914-1998) was a larger than life singer from Suffolk.
-Katie and John Howson met him in 1981, and became firm friends, taking him on many outings across the country with the Old Hat Concert Party throughout the 1980s and ’90s.
+Katie and John Howson, co-founders of EATMT, met him in 1981, and became firm friends, taking him on many outings across the country with the Old Hat Concert Party throughout the 1980s and ’90s.

 Ted was born in Eye but moved around central Suffolk quite a bit, living for some time in Barham, just north of Ipswich, where he worked as a horseman and farm manager, then in Bacton near Stowmarket where he operated a coal business for twenty years.
 After retiring he became a much valued and loved member of Tony Harvey’s team of carriage drivers operating from Tannington Hall, and was a frequent sight driving a pony and trap around Dennington and Laxfield, where he was never averse to stopping in at the pubs!